jsutterfield/pyclasstwitter/README.rst

 To Run
 ======
-The main calling function - send_hashtag_report, takes two parameters: the hashtag you're searching for, and the number of tweets you'd like to display per email page.
+The main calling function in snack_underflow.py, send_hashtag_report, takes two parameters: the hashtag you're searching for, and the number of tweets you'd like to display per email page.
 The emails are constructed using the snack_underflow.html template found in the template directory.
 It's being populated using the jinja2 library.
 See the docs for more info: http://jinja.pocoo.org/docs/.
 To run the script, just type the following in the terminal (make sure to install the libraries listed below first):

 .. code-block:: python

-    python plone_egos.py
+    python snack_underflow.py

 Finally, the script requires the following non-standard libraries, all of which can be install using the commands below: "requests, jinja2, premailer, cssselect".